More results found.

-Common Schools - A 1999 constitutional amendment authorizes general obligation debt to be issued to pay the costs of capital facilities for a system of common public schools throughout the state.
+Common Schools - A 1999 constitutional amendment authorizes general obligation debt to be issued to pay the costs of school buildings and related capital facilities for a system of common schools throughout the state.
 There is no constitutional limit on the amount of debt that can be outstanding at any time.
 The full faith and credit, revenue (including net state lottery proceeds, if pledged) and taxing power (excluding highway user receipts) of the state are pledged to retire this debt.

 Natural Resources - A 1993 constitutional amendment authorizes $200 million of general obligation debt to be issued to finance capital facilities for parks and natural resources improvements.
 Additional debt may be issued as outstanding debt is retired, provided that no more than $200 million is outstanding at any time.
 Not more than $50 million may be issued in any fiscal year.
 The full faith and credit, revenue (excluding net state lottery proceeds), and taxing power (excluding highway user receipts) of the state are pledged to retire this debt.

-Job-Ready Site Development - A 2005 constitutional amendment authorizes the issuance of $150 million of general obligation debt for the development of sites for industry, commerce, distribution, and research and development.
+Site Development - A 2005 constitutional amendment authorizes the issuance of $150 million of general obligation debt for the development of sites for industry, commerce, distribution, and research and development by preparing those sites for immediate development by business prospects.
 Not more than $30 million was permitted to be issued in each of the first three fiscal years and not more than $15 million in any other fiscal year.

-Third Frontier Research and Development - Constitutional amendments in 2010 and 2005 authorize the issuance of $1.2 billion of general obligation debt in support of Ohio industry, commerce and business.
+Third Frontier Research and Development - Constitutional amendments in 2010 and 2005 authorize the issuance of $1.2 billion of general obligation debt to provide grants to nonprofit and for-profit entities for research and development projects in support of Ohio industry, commerce and business.
+Project awards focus on biosciences, advanced materials, information technology, power and propulsion, and instruments-controls-electronics.
 No more than $450 million total may be issued in state fiscal years 2006 through 2011, no more than $225 million in fiscal year 2012 and no more than $175 million in any fiscal year thereafter.

 The Treasurer of State issues general obligation bonds for highway construction, as summarized below.

-Highway (Capital Improvements) - A 1995 constitutional amendment authorizes the issuance of general obligation debt for highway construction.
+Highway (Capital Improvements) - A 1995 constitutional amendment authorizes the issuance of general obligation debt for construction for the cost of construction, reconstruction, or other improvements of highways, including those on the state highway system and urban extensions, those within or leading to public parks or recreations areas, and those within or leading to municipalities.
 The amendment provides that as this debt is retired additional debt may be issued so long as no more than $1.2 billion is outstanding at any time.
 No more than $220 million may be issued in any fiscal year.
 Though secured by the state's full faith and credit, debt service has always been paid from pledged highway user receipts (including motor vehicle fuel tax receipts).